cyrus-mc/DAT_test/3_kubernetes/answer.md

 3. The node selection is based on a matched expression of: stateless with a default namespace
 4. Container ports 8080 are open to send and accept traffic
 5. The container specs set the name, memory, ports, cpu, mounts such as `/config`
-6. The node may not be reachable because of a networking issue (route to node).

 **4 Reasons the config causes a PENDING state**